Vishnu252005/Hospital-Management-Site-Django/README.md

-# Rise Hospital - Django Web Application
+# LUNA - Django Web Application

 A modern, responsive hospital management web application built with Django and Bootstrap.
 This application provides a seamless experience for patients to book appointments, view doctor profiles, and explore hospital departments.